Caffè crema

 As a colorful term it generally means "espresso", while in technical discussions, referring to the long drink, it may more narrowly be referred to as Swiss caffè crema.
 There is also Italian iced crema di caffè of crema (fredda) al caffè.

-Variant terms include crema caffè and the hyperforeignism café crema – café crème is the direct French translation, but in France it contains dairy.
+Variant terms include crema caffè and the hyperforeignism café crema – café crème. is the direct French translation, but in France it contains dairy.
 Caffè and crema are Italian; thus café crema mixes French and Italian.

 Synonym for espresso

 Crema foam can take on multiple colors and appearances.

 "Caffè crema", and the English calque "cream coffee", was the original term for modern espresso, produced by hot water under pressure, coined in 1948 by Gaggia to describe the light brown foam (crema) on espresso.
 The term has fallen out of use in favor of "espresso".

 As a colorful synonym for "espresso", the term and variants find occasional use in coffee branding, as in "Jacobs Caffè Crema" and "Kenco Café Crema".

-In Italy caffè crema is sometimes used for a crema rich espresso.